-There are only a couple weeks to go before the holiday season is over and holiday treats disappear!
+There are only a couple weeks to go before the holiday season is over and holiday treats like these coconut candy cane truffles disappear until next year!
 I say you should go ahead and take full advantage and worry about all those pesky marathons come January (or really, maybe wait until the weather gets warmer because running in the cold is no fun).

 What are you indulging on this holiday season?

 If you’re looking for more delicious party-ready treats, check out these Cranberry Champagne Cupcakes and these Chocolate Chip Cookie Dough Cups.
 I also can’t wait to make this Marbled Peppermint Bark from Choosing Chia!

 Coconut Candy Cane Truffles

 - 1/4 cup coconut oil (liquid)

 - 10 oz.
 Wilton Candy Cane Candy Melts (see notes for alternatives)

 - In a medium bowl, combine coconut, coconut oil, light coconut milk, vanilla extract, and salt.
 Stir all the ingredients together until well combined